-Alternative 2 would limit impact on biological resources through the prohibition of commercial fishing.
-Commercial fishing would likely eliminate longline vessels and gear from the MEA.
-However, non-commercial fishing would likely target similar resources (i.e. pelagic MUS) but at a lower level of catch and effort utilizing non-longline gears such as troll and handline.
+Alternative 3 would limit impact on biological resources as non-commercial fishing would likely target pelagic MUS but at a lower level of catch and effort than commercial gear and utilizing non-longline gears such as troll and handline.

 All marine harvests in the MEA must still comply with the Hawaii Archipelago and Pacific Pelagics Fishery Ecosystem Plans and regulations.
 Reported harvests of bottomfish, crustaceans, coral reef ecosystem species, and precious corals are subject to existing annual catch limits (ACLs) and a post season review of fishing to determine whether catch limits have been exceeded, and management adjustments, if needed.
 Due to the low level of likely fishing in the MEA, and the fact that fishing in the MEA likely involves a displacement of current fishing elsewhere in the Hawaii Archipelago, the impacts to pelagic, bottomfish, crustacean and coral reef ecosystem target and non-target stocks are considered sustainable.